Chavicol

 Chavicol (p-allylphenol) is a natural phenylpropene, a type of organic compound.
 Its chemical structure consists of a benzene ring substituted with a hydroxy group and a propenyl group.
 It is a colorless liquid found together with terpenes in betel oil.

 Properties and reactions

 Chavicol is miscible with alcohol, ether, and chloroform.
 Dimerization of chavicol gives the neo-lignan magnolol.

 Uses

 Chavicol is used as an odorant in perfumery and as a flavor.
+It has a phenolic, medicinal, and herbal aroma.
 It is found in many essential oils, including anise and gardenia.

 Biosynthesis

 Chavicol is formed in sweet basil (Ocimum Basilicum) by the phenylpropanoid pathway via p-coumaryl alcohol.
 The allylic alcohol in p-coumaryl alcohol is converted into a leaving group.
 This then leaves thus forming a cation, this cation can be regarded as a quinone methide which then is reduced by NADPH to form either anol or chavicol.